oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 : An independent computational unit that can autonomously receive and process invocations, and can generate invocations of other workloads.
 Examples of workloads include containerized microservices, monolithic services and infrastructure services such as managed databases.

 Trust Domain:
 : A virtually or physically separated network which contains two or more workloads.
 The workloads within an Trust Domain MAY be invoked only through published interfaces.
-A Trust Domain MUST have a name that is used as the `aud` (audience) value in TraTs
+A Trust Domain MUST have a name that is used as the `aud` (audience) value in Tx-Tokens

 External Endpoint:
 : A published interface to an Trust Domain that results in the invocation of a workload within the Trust Domain